jsom1/jsom1.github.io/_CheatSheets/AttackVectors.md

 `````
 Example: <a href="/_walkthroughs/knife">Knife</a>

-- Random:\\
-1. If the CMS is Wordpress: check **wp_admin_shell_upload**.\\
+- Check **wp_admin_shell_upload**. if the CMS is Wordpress
-2. Look for administration console such as **phpmyadmin** (admin tool for MySQL databases) and try to log into it.
+- Look for an administration console such as **phpmyadmin** (admin tool for MySQL databases) and try to log into it.
 Default credentials for phpmyadmin: "root" with a blank password.
-Use with Burp and potentially try brute forcing.\\
+Use with Burp and potentially try brute forcing.
-3. Is the web server vulnerable to Shellschock (bug causing Bash to execute commands from environment variables unintentionally (gives RCE on the server to an attacker))?
-If it is the case (nikto should reveal it), we can send commands to the server through HTTP requests, and get them executed by the web server OS.\\
+- Is the web server vulnerable to Shellschock (bug causing Bash to execute commands from environment variables unintentionally (gives RCE on the server to an attacker))?
+If it is the case (nikto should reveal it), we can send commands to the server through HTTP requests, and get them executed by the web server OS.
 POC HTTP request:

 `````
 GET http://shellshock.testsparker.com/cgi-bin/netsparker.cgi HTTP/1.1